isomerpages/imda-tradetrust/_about-tradetrust/Legality Guide.md

 trade.</p>
 <p></p>
 <h3><strong>Singapore's Electronic Transactions Act</strong></h3>
-<p>&nbsp;In March 2021, the Electronic Transactions Act (ETA) was amended
+<p>&nbsp;In March 2021, the <a href="https://www.imda.gov.sg/regulations-and-licensing-listing/electronic-transactions-act-and-regulations" rel="noopener noreferrer nofollow" target="_blank">Electronic Transactions Act</a> (ETA)
-to align Singapore’s legal and regulatory infrastructure with international trade law and the latest technological advancements.
+was amended to align Singapore’s legal and regulatory infrastructure with international trade law and the latest technological advancements.
 The amendment adopted the Model Law on Electronic Transferable Records (MLETR) published by the United Nations Commission on International Trade Law.</p>
 <p>This allows Singapore’s jurisdiction to legally recognise Electronic Transferable
 Records as functional equivalents to their paper versions.</p>
 <blockquote>